RocketCommunicationsInc/astro-www/src/pages/getting-started/developers.md

 ## Astro Storybook and Sample Apps

 You can review the latest versions of the web components at the [Astro Storybook](https://astro-components.netlify.app/?path=/story/astro-uxds-welcome-start-here--page).
 The Astro development team uses Storybook as an environment for building and demonstrating the capabilities of each component.
-For online examples of full Astro app experiences, check out these EGS Service-Specific sample experiences:
+For online examples of full Astro app experiences, check out these R2C2 Service-Specific sample experiences:

 :::table-overflow
 | Ground Resources Management                                                                                                                               | Telemetry, Tracking, and Control                                                                                                     |